Definition of Mobile Apps Development Tools

 STEP 2: Install, Update or uninstall

-Just as we go install apps for Android phones from Play Store, review of apps will also take place in the Play Store.
+Just as we go install apps for Android phones from Play Store, a review of apps will also take place in the Play Store.
 We need to review the apps that were downloaded by us to know, whether the downloaded apps were installed or not; whether they need to be updated or uninstalled altogether.
 Follow these steps to view the apps downloaded by you.

 - Go to the Google Play Store.